-If you love to eat cookie dough by the spoonful, this new flavor of gluten free 7 layer bars is a fun treat!
+If you love to eat cookie dough by the spoonful, this new flavor of gluten free magic bars is a fun treat!
 Gluten free cookie dough 7 layer magic bars are perfect for any time!

 I have created lots of fun 7 layer bar recipes but this new cookie dough 7 layer bars uses my famous gluten free cookie dough recipe, and it is a match made in heaven!

-If you crave the gooey sweetness of 7 layer bars, this new flavor magic bar is going to stand out.
+If you crave the gooey sweetness of 7 layer bars, this new flavor magic bar is going to stand out because it has chunks of edible (egg-free) cookie dough mixed in.
+If you love eating the cookie dough, this new recipe is for you!

 More Delicious Gluten Free 7 Layer Bar Recipes to Try:

-- Gluten Free Peppermint 7 Layer Bars (with crushed candy canes!)
+- A layer of peppermint makes these Gluten Free Peppermint 7 Layer Bars (with crushed candy canes!) so good.

 - Substitute coconut oil for the butter in the vanilla wafer crust.